 Whatever else you may think about Hope Masike’s 2019 album, it is undeniable that it has a very mysterious and evocative title.
 This, combined with the album art which depicts Masike in traditional dress on a plain black background, makes one very curious about the music inside, and indeed what exactly is The Exorcism of a Spinster.
 It turns out that the events implied by the title are something that occurs in Zimbabwe, albeit rarely.
-As Masike herself explains on worldmusic.net, Zimbabwe is a country where Christianity and traditional beliefs have melded, and many women who are unmarried by their 30’s are believed to have “spiritual husbands”, which need to be removed.
-This can be by natural remedies applied to tattoos, consultation with spiritual leaders, or in more extreme cases the exorcisms of the title.
-Masike stated that by the time of her mid 30’s many people in her family were worried about her unmarried status, and though she was never subjected to these treatments, she heard whispers in the family of a curse that explained her uninterest in marriage.
+As Masike herself explains on worldmusic.net, Zimbabwe is a country where Christianity and traditional beliefs have melded, and many women who are unmarried by their thirties are believed to have “spiritual husbands”, which needs to be removed.
+This can be by natural remedies applied to tattoos, consultation with spiritual leaders, or in more extreme cases, the exorcisms of the title.
+Masike stated that by the time of her mid-thirties many people in her family were worried about her unmarried status, and though she was never subjected to these treatments, she heard whispers in the family of a curse that explained her uninterest in marriage.
 As such, The Exorcism of a Spinster is a record that deals with a changing Zimbabwe, one where more women than ever before choose not to get married young, are able to get educated, challenge patriarchal roles and assumptions, and fight for women’s rights.

-I do also like the opening track, which focuses on the mbira and Masike’s vocals give it an almost lullaby quality.
-There is also a wonderfully hopeful sound to songs like Dreams of Dande and Tonanaira, expressed through the vocals and the slow, lilting music, but also, as I was later to find out, through the lyrics as well.
-Masike explains that both contain a theme of “yearning and optimism”, with Dreams of Dande translating to “dreams of a better place” and Tonanaira sings of the desire to overcome the disastrous governance and cruel leaders that have plagued Zimbabwe for decades.
+I do also like the opening track, which focuses on the mbira, and Masike’s vocals give it an almost lullaby quality.
+There is also a wonderfully hopeful sound to songs like Dreams of Dande and Tonanaira, expressed through the vocals and the slow music, but also, as I was later to find out, through the lyrics as well.
+Masike explains that both contain a theme of “yearning and optimism”, with Dreams of Dande translating to “dreams of a better place”, whilst Tonanaira sings of the desire to overcome the disastrous governance and cruel leaders that have plagued Zimbabwe for decades.
 It is a testament to her musicianship that I was able to pick up on these notes of hope without understanding the lyrics.
 Masike has created an album that manages to convey the emotions she is aiming to project, and while the cultural context is evidently less obvious for someone who is not familiar with Zimbabwean society, it has been fascinating to learn about.
-Masike continues in the line of African feminist musician trailblazers like the previously reviewed Angélique Kidjo, by using her music not only to entertain, but to try and change society and open minds to new ideas.
+Masike continues in the line of African feminist musician trailblazers like Angélique Kidjo, by using her music not only to entertain, but to try and change society and open minds to new ideas.
 And that, I think, is a laudable aim.